dfint/dfint.github.io/_template/index.md

 ---

 The localization installer supports version of DF 50.10 and newer, including versions 51 and 52.
+Steam, itch.io, classic versions for both Windows and Linux platforms are supported.

 Brief instructions on how to install the translation: